MaxEllsworth/EC530_Project/README.md

 - [Bootstrap](https://github.com/twbs/bootstrap)
 - [Brijesh Bittu's chat `css` code](https://codepen.io/brijeshb42/pen/pprmeO)

 I added used both the `chat.css` code and css code native to Bootstrap.
 I also added Javascript code which would populate the html page with message boxes as they were received / sent.
 The actual messages were sent using Flask-SocketIO through in-browser SocketIO messages.
+The way Flask-SocketIO works is that it routinely polls the browser in the background.

 ### Database
 I elected to use MongoDB (a Docker [`mongod`](https://hub.docker.com/_/mongo) service and the [`pymongo`](https://pypi.org/project/pymongo/) library)